fix8mt/fix8pro_example/README.md

 The UFE package comes with freely available high performance UFEed© client adaptors.
 You can find full source code and instructions for all our UFEed adaptors (Python, Java, C# and C++) on our [github repo](https://github.com/fix8mt/ufeed_bindings).

 This brief example demonstrates how to create a client and a server that can listen and accept or initiate FIX sessions.

 This example uses the standard FIX42 dictionary.
+It also uses high quality pseudo-random number generation classes provided by the C++ Standard Library, offering a model for creating simulations.

 ## To download
 ```bash